nassernajibi/WGEN-v2.0/README.md

-# Weather Generator v2.0
+# Stochastic Weather Generator v2.0

-## Welcome to the code repository of the weather regime based stochastic weather generator: WR-SWG, or for simplicity, WGEN! ##
+## Code repository of the weather regime-based stochastic weather generator: WR-SWG (or WGEN) ##

 The WGEN was first developed by [Prof. Scott Steinschneider](https://github.com/SteinschneiderLab) (Cornell University) (see *Steinschneider et al., 2019*).
 Since then, it has been upgraded, applied to different locations, and used for varying purposes by [the Steinschneider Research Group]( https://blogs.cornell.edu/steinschneider/) and their collaborators.